-My walk was a lazy one, I had a few hours to kill before my next computer repairs callout in Churchdown village, I got a lift to St Bartholomew’s Church.
-St Bartholomew’s Church is located on ancient Christian site near the peak.
+My walk was a lazy one, I had a few hours to kill before my next computer repairs call out in Churchdown village; I got a lift to St Bartholomew’s Church.
+St Bartholomew’s Church is on ancient Christian site near the peak.

-My walks main aim was to learn to use my new camera, I like to do photo walks and purchased a new bridge camera and tripod for the purpose of documenting my walks.
+My walk’s principal aim was to learn to use my new camera, I like to do photo walks and purchased a new bridge camera and tripod to document my walks.

-1 After taking a few snaps of the church I headed east on a footpath down the hill into some woodland, not the direction I intended but looked good for potential photos.
+After taking a few snaps of the church, I headed east on a footpath down the hill into some woodland.
+This was not the direction I intended, but it looked good for potential photos.

-5 Footpath heading west was easy going for 1/2 mile, then comes the enjoyment of the very muddy path down through the woods.
-Luckily I only nearly slipped a few times but kept my trousers and coat clean.
+The footpath heading west was easy going for 1/2 mile, then comes the enjoyment of the very muddy path down through the woods.
+Luckily, I only nearly slipped a few times but kept my trousers and coat clean.

-6 I then reached a clearing overlooking north Gloucester with views from Robinswood hill to Churchdown village and may hill in the distance.
+I then reached a clearing overlooking north Gloucester with views towards Robinswood hill to Churchdown village and May Hill in the distance.

-7 After taking a few photos I chose the path through the next woods heading towards Churchdown, very steep and slippery, (Note to self, next time make sure it been dry for a few days)
+After taking a few photos I chose the path through the next woods heading towards Churchdown, very steep and slippery, (Note to self, next time make sure it has been dry for a few days).

 At the end of the wooded path, I reached a field and was overlooking Churchdown and the Gloucester-Cheltenham Railway line.
-A well-worn path was visible heading to the village, I followed where many had walked before and arrived at a small alley way on Pirton Lane right next to the 97 bus stop, I know where to start from next time, (Maybe start here, walk up the hill and down the other side ending in Hucclecote or Longlevens)
+A well-worn path was visible heading to the village, I followed where many had walked before and arrived at a small alleyway on Pirton Lane right next to the 97 bus stop; I know where to start from next time, (Maybe start here, walk up the hill and down the other side ending in Hucclecote or Longlevens)